w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 In synchronous backing, parablock generation is tightly coupled to the relay chain's progression on a one-to-one basis.
-Every parablock must be generated and backed within a relay-chain block (six-second window), and (if successfully backed) it will be included in a relay-chain block (often referred to as the **relay parent** as the parablock anchors itself to it) after an additional six seconds.
-Inclusion means that other validators have attested to having received [erasure coded chunks](./learn-parachains-protocol.md#erasure-codes) of the parablock data.
-Thus, in synchronous backing a parablock can be produced every 12 seconds because a new parablock can be produced after including the previous one.
-Note [candidate receipts](#candidate-receipt) and not the parablocks themselves are included in relay parents.
+Every parablock must be generated and backed within a relay-chain block (six-second window), and (if successfully backed) it will be included in a relay-chain block after an additional six seconds.
+When a parablock is sent to the relay chain for backing, it must be anchored to a relay chain block, also called **relay parent**.
+The relay parent of a parablock and the relay block including that parablock are always different.
+Inclusion means that other validators have attested to having received
+[erasure coded chunks](./learn-parachains-protocol.md#erasure-codes) of the parablock data.
+In synchronous backing a new parablock can be produced after including the previous one (i.e. every 12 seconds).
+Note [candidate receipts](#candidate-receipt) and not the parablocks themselves are included in relay blocks.

 ### Sync Backing Mechanics